-COVID-19 has had a significant impact on the company's business post year end, and the company has taken actions to mitigate this impact.
+COVID-19 has had a significant impact on the company's business during the year and post year end, and the company has taken actions to mitigate this impact.

 The company took immediate steps to protect the health and safety of staff, this was in line with Government advice and included closing the office and ensuring the team could work remotely.